Sweden and sustainability

 Lowering emissions is key to saving the climate.
 Find out how Sweden does it.

 Sweden is known for its undeveloped wilderness and archipelagoes, stretching from the European mainland to the Arctic.
-Meeting the environmental challenges of the future is not just about protecting landscapes, though, and Sweden is making big strides towards safeguarding the future as well as conserving the past.
+Meeting the environmental challenges of the future is not just about protecting landscapes, though.
+Sweden is making big strides towards safeguarding the future as well as conserving the past.
+Here's a brief overview of sustainability in Sweden.

 An environmental pioneer

-There is still much to be done, though, and being one of the world’s wealthiest countries increases Sweden’s overall environmental footprint.
-It might seem an impossible struggle, but previous successes on everything from tackling acid rain to recycling show that environment and development can go hand in hand.
+But there is still much to be done.
+Being one of the world’s wealthiest countries increases Sweden’s overall environmental footprint.
+It might seem impossible, but previous successes on everything from tackling acid rain to recycling show that environment and development can go hand in hand.

-Climate change caused by the emission of carbon dioxide and other greenhouse gases is one of the foremost global environment problems today.
+Climate change is one of the foremost global environment problems today.
 The Swedish government has set ambitious goals for sustainability, including going fossil-free by 2045 and 100 per cent renewable energy.

 Statistics Sweden offers a breakdown of emissions of air pollutants in Sweden over time.